SteCarvalho87/SteCarvalho87/README.md

 - 🎓 Studying **Software Engeneering**

-- 🚀 Looking for an **internship opportunity.**
+- 🚀 Looking for an **Java Developer opportunity.**

-- 🎮 Gamer and crocheter in my spare time
+- 🎮 Gamer and Bellydancer in my spare time

 <br>